-You can use Olive Squalane up to 100%.
+You can use squalane up to 100%.
 Thus, you can use Olive Squalane (which is kinda expensive) as your only oil-based ingredient.
 However, I use it to add an increased level of smoothness to other vegetable oils.

 It’s odorless and colorless as well, so you don’t have to worry about it adding any unwanted color or loud smells to your products.
-Try making Olive Squalane one of the main ingredients in treatment oils and something meant to improve the quality of hair or skin over time.
+Try making squalane one of the main ingredients in treatment oils and something meant to improve the quality of hair or skin over time.

-From my experience, I haven’t had any problems trying to emulsify Olive Squalane.
+From my experience, I haven’t had any problems trying to emulsify squalane.
 It doesn’t affect the pH of your final mix either from my experience.

-The Olive Squalane I’m using is from Lotioncrafter.com.
+The squalane I’m using is from Lotioncrafter.com.
 However, ingredientstodiefor.com also sells it.
 You can also get the Life-Flo brand at vitacost.com (lthough it seems more expensive than it should be).

-Check out these recipes where Olive Squalane is an ingredient:
+Check out these recipes where squalane is an ingredient:

 Aloe Vera Curl Pudding

 Hair and Body Oil w/ Avocado and Jojoba

 ingredientstodiefor.com – Olive_Squalane

 1 thought on “Olive Squalane, A Better Alternative to Squalene”